Rhubarb Streusel Muffins

-- Bake at 350° for 22-25 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 22-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pans to wire racks.
 Serve warm.
-Yield: about 1-1/2 dozen.

 I baked these for new neighbors as a welcome gift--wow--what a great gift!
 They are so tasty--hubby said they are the best muffins he's ever had!
 I ended up baking them for almost 30 minutes--just couldn't get that toothpick to come out clean any sooner.

 Had a lot of rhubarb to use up, so dug around in my recipes to try folder and found these.
 They were very good and the recipe made 25 muffins, so I ended up freezing quite a few.
 I didn't have pecans on hand, so I substituted walnuts.
 I'll make these next time rhubarb season rolls around again.

 My daughter, who thought she hated rhubarb, tried one of these thinking that they were apple muffins.
 She loved them even when I told her they were rhubarb.
 It's one of her requested recipes now!
 They're excellent